racket/racket/src/mysterx/dotnet/ReadMe.txt

 To use this code, the environment variable `Cor_Enable_Profiling' must be set to "1", and the environment variable `Cor_Profiler' must be set to "MysterX.DotnetProfiler" before starting the CLR.
-(They may be set by calling the MzScheme function putenv.)
+(They may be set by calling the Racket function putenv.)

 If correctly set, a message like the following will be printed when the CLR is started: